higgi13425/ctsu/README.md

 Future goals include
 - customizing name of output file with the name of the CTSU
-- currently only have pre-award reports, future goal is
+- currently only produces pre-award reports, future goal is
 - 3 different reports (filter by rows) for
   - pre-award
   - post-award